-"A flood occurred at Gol about 5 years ago, in the month of June.
-Very muddy water came down the ravine, slowly at first, and the people who saw it ran up the hill sides.
-Twelve old men, who could not run away, were drowned, twenty houses, and about 500 apricot trees were washed away.
+In my former memorandum I said that I thought floods might be generated in many parts both of the Indus and its tributaries.
+Captain Austen has just forwarded me the following, which fully con-"Camp Gol on Indus, 29th August, 1860.
+A firms that opinion. flood occurred at Gol about 5 years ago in the month of June.
+Very muddy water came down the ravine (slowly at first) and the people who saw it, left their houses and ran up the hill sides.
+Twelve old men, who could not run away, were drowned, twenty houses and about five hundred apricot trees were washed away.
 There was but little snow on the hills at that time, and the ravine is by no means a large one.
-The villagers go up it constantly, and yet were not aware of its being in any way dammed up, though the water must have been in considerable quantity, as the flood altered the course of the Industit is a mystery to me where sufficient water could have been collected."
-This account was given by Wuzzir Hussain, of Gol.-(Signed) H. H. G. A."
+The villagers go up it constantly and yet were not aware of its being in any way dammed up, though the water must have been in considerable quantity, as the flood altered the course of the Indus. is a mystery to me where sufficient water could have been collected.
+This account was given by Wazzír Husain of Gol."

+(Sd.)
+H. H. G. A.

-The Balti force that went from Shigar, via Nagar to Gilgit, had to cross a very large glacier.
-The route obtained by Captain Austen (attached to this), shews that it takes a man a whole day to cross it.
+The Balti force that went from Shigar via Nagar to Gilgit had to cross a very large glacier.
+The route obtained by Captain Austen, attached to this, shews that it takes a man the whole day to cross it.

-With reference to the Society's discussion about Kyangs-known generally as wild horses-a great many Kyangs have been seen by myself and others. watched a herd for a long time at a short distance with I have not heard them calling; but Mr. a telescope.
-Johnson, who caught a foal this year, says that they bray, and the natives with my camp say the same. saw a very large skin of a Kyang, shot by Mr. Johnson this season, in Rupshu.
-There was a black mark all the way down the back, but not the least sign of any stripe on the shoulders.
-The skin of the tail was about 13 inches long, and the whole tail not more than $2\frac{1}{4}$ feet in length;-but this, I think exceptional, as some of those in the herd I examined had tails reaching nearly to the ground.
-The ears and tail struck me as being like those of a mule, and I thought them generally very high in the withers, and very much larger than any of the wild asses of the salt range that I have seen, though bearing a strong resemblance to them.
+With reference to the Society's discussion about Kyangs.
+A great many Kyangs have been seen by myself and others.
+I have watched a herd for a long time at a short distance with a telescope.
+I have not heard them calling, but Mr. Johnson, who caught a foal this year, says that they bray, he heard them several times quite distinctly, and the natives† with my camp say the same.
+I saw a very large skin of a Kyang shot by Mr. Johnson this season in Rupshu.
+There was a black mark all the way down the back, but not the least sign of any stripe on the shoulders, the skin of the tail was about 13 inches long, and the whole tail not more than $2\frac{1}{4}$ feet in length.
+But this I think exceptional, as some of those in the herd I examined had tails reaching nearly to the ground.
+The ears and tail struck me as being like those of a mule, and I thought them generally very high in the withers and much larger than any of the wild asses of the salt range.